CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 The metrics we use : bhadresh-savani/distilbert-base-uncased-emotion.
 Supported Classes: Joy, Anger, Sadness, Fear, Surprise, Love, Neutral
 **SST-2** (Standfrod Sentiment Treebank 2)  Classifying a sentence as having positive or negative sentiment

+- 'sst2' main evaluation metric is accuracy (Number of correct predictions/ Total number of predictions).

+### 3.4.
+Perplexity
+- Quantifies the language model'S "surprise" 😮 for a piece of text: lower means the model is **less surprised** ad presumably better at predicting tokens
+- Model-dependent: the underlying language model affects perplexity calculation (different language models may assing different probabilities to the same sentence)
+- **Limitation**: Low perplexity doesn't necessarily mean high-quality or correct semantic answerrs; it cam be overconfident on incorrect guesses.

 ## Conclusion